mila-iqia/blocks/docs/plotting.rst

    $ bokeh-server

-This will start a server that is acce on your computer at ``http://localhost:5006``.
+This will start a server that is accesible on your computer at ``http://localhost:5006``.
 If you want to make sure that you can access your plots across a network (or the internet), you can listen on all IP addresses using